viamrobotics/docs/docs/appendix/glossary/rdk.md

 aka:
 ---

-The official Viam-developed codebase that provides all functionality of an SDK and [more](/internals/rdk/).
+The [RDK](/internals/rdk/) is the official Viam-developed codebase that provides all functionality of an SDK and more.